mchlstr/Pattern_Design_Notes/README.md

 # Pattern Design Notes
-Creating for myself study motes for Pattern Design class
+Creating for myself study notes for Pattern Design class

 I am using obsidian (https://obsidian.md/), because their graphical view is awesome. :)